twobeers75/TRANSECT/README.md

 ### don't forget to initialize the bash shell.
 Mac users need to check their default shell and change the following command appropriately
 ~/miniconda3/bin/conda init bash

+*** Afterwards, you will be asked to restart your terminal whereby you should see (base) at the prompt.
+Ignore for now.
 ```

 Create the TRANSECT Conda environment.
 In this step, we will create an environment with all the tools and dependencies required to run TRANSECT.